Dynamics365/dynamics365.github.io/_posts/2017-01-19-number-sequence-farmework-in-Dynamics-AX-2012.markdown

 Create `NumberSeqModuleXXX` class

-	Create a new `NumberSeqModuleXXX` class, such as `NumberSeqModuleContoso`, which extends the `NumberSeqApplicationModule` **class**.
+Create a new `NumberSeqModuleXXX` class, such as `NumberSeqModuleContoso`, which extends the `NumberSeqApplicationModule` class.
 The sample code for creating this class is as follows:

 {% highlight csharp %}
 public class NumberSeqModuleContoso extends NumberSeqApplicationModule {